MicrosoftDocs/winrt-api/windows.services.store/storeapplicense_isactive.md

 # Windows.Services.Store.StoreAppLicense.IsActive

 ## -description
-Gets a value that indicates whether the license is active.
+Gets a value that indicates whether the license is valid and provides the current user an entitlement to use the app.

 ## -property-value
-True if the license is active; otherwise, false.
+True if the license is valid and provides the current user an entitlement to use the app; otherwise, false.

 ## -remarks